x249wang/reviews_helpfulness_predictor/README.md

 - `mlruns/`: used by `mlflow`, which was the tool for tracking results of experiments
 - `src/`: code for data prep and modeling (`data_prep` and `models` subfolders, respectively).
 See `run.sh` for the order of execution of the pipeline
 - `tests/`: tests for scripts in `src`
+- `requirements.txt`: lists dependencies
+- `run.sh`: bash script for running the data processing and model development pipeline

 ## How to Run

+To run the data processing and model development steps, first install the dependencies listed under `requirements.txt`, then follow `run.sh`.

 To run the app with Docker, use the following commands:

 ```